MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Get-SmbServerCertProps.md

 ```

 ### -Name

-Specifies a fully-qualified DNS name or NetBIOS name that must match the certificate’s subject name or an entry in the certificate’s subject alternative names.
+Specifies a fully-qualified DNS name or NetBIOS name that must match the certificate's subject name
+or an entry in the certificate's subject alternative names.

 ```yaml
 Type: String